gholler-sopra/hydrator-plugins/transform-plugins/docs/Transpose-transform.md

     | R45764646 | Billing Address | 32421, MyVilla Ct, YourVille, YR, 23423 | 04/03/2012 |
     +====================================================================================+

-Next, create a new pipeline to normalize the Customer_Purchase table to the revised Customer table.
+Next, create a new pipeline to Transpose the Customer_Purchase table to the revised Customer table.

 Customer_Purchase table: